A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

-In this course, designed for students who are newly exploring their painting and drawing practice, students will experience how these subjects are taught in SAIC classrooms.
+This course, designed for students newly exploring their painting and drawing practice, will allow them to experience how these subjects are taught in SAIC classrooms.
 The curriculum addresses basic skills related to painting and drawing through contemporary and traditional methodologies.
-Topics and curricular goals may include use of materials, mark making and paint application, technique, space and color, as well as concept development.
+Topics and curricular goals may include use of materials, mark making and paint application, technique, space, color, and concept development.
 Students will explore various creative strategies through technical exercises, material explorations, and individual projects.
 Structured classroom critiques will bring painting and drawing concepts into personal student work.
-Additional resources such as artist presentations, and the Art Institute of Chicago supplement the course curriculum.
+Additional resources supplement the course curriculum, such as artist presentations and visits to the Art Institute of Chicago.

-*NOTE* No previous experience is required.
-Students are encouraged to bring their own digital camera, tablet, and/or laptop for homework/research and after-studio hours projects.
-Note: Figure Drawing, Figure Painting, Painting, and Drawing courses may use nude models hired by the School.
-Other classes may use them to a lesser degree.
+NOTE: No previous experience is required.
+Students are encouraged to bring a digital camera, tablet, and/or laptop for homework/research and after-studio hours projects.

 Class Number